moov2/Orchard.ActiveDirectoryAuthorization/README.md

 * Fixed bug with active directory users having multiple Orchard users created.
 * Active directory users have an orchard user created for them no matter what role they have, instead of only being created when the user has access to the Admin dashboard.
 * Email address of the active directory user is saved on the Orchard user that is created.
+* Roles set on Orchard users in the administration area are now taken into account as well as AD user roles when checking user access to a permission.

 *Not yet published to Orchard Gallery*